Corporate carpooling startup Scoop raises $60 million – TechCrunch

 Currently, Scoop operates in more than 2,000 cities across six major metro areas, including the San Francisco Bay Area, Seattle, Portland, Reno and Los Angeles.
 To date, Scoop has facilitated 7 million carpool trips.

-Scoop is not the only, nor the first company to do carpooling.
+Scoop is not the only, nor the first, company to do carpooling.
 Lyft, for example, began as a carpooling service called Zimride, which is now owned by Enterprise.
 There’s also Carma, which partners with federal and state transportation agencies.

 Late last year, Scoop partnered with Lyft to supplement its offerings to its customers.
 That partnership has continued into the present day.